lwebber/promineo-js-week2/class/problems.md

 # 2 Polygon Area Finder

-Make a calculator that takes in from the user a shape (or number of sides) side lengths and outputs the area
+Make a calculator that takes in from the user
+--a shape (or number of sides)
+--the side lengths
+and outputs the area
-Circle, Square, Triangle, etc.
+(Circle, Square, Triangle, etc.)
+(feel free to add features)

 ## DONE